doitian/animagus-xi/animagus-lua/README.md

 The parameter `main.lua` is the path to the input lua file.
 The compiler will print the Animagus AST JSON on screen.

+## Disclaimer

+This project is built in a Hackathon.
+The `compiler.lua` contains many tricks and is just enough to compile simple UDT example.

 ## Example

 See examples.